Relay: Latching relay

 A latching relay, also called impulse, bistable, keep, or stay relay, or simply latch, maintains either contact position indefinitely without power applied to the coil.
 The advantage is that one coil consumes power only for an instant while the relay is being switched, and the relay contacts retain this setting across a power outage.
 A latching relay allows remote control of building lighting without the hum that may be produced from a continuously (AC) energized coil.

 In one mechanism, two opposing coils with an over-center spring or permanent magnet hold the contacts in position after the coil is de-energized.
 A pulse to one coil turns the relay on, and a pulse to the opposite coil turns the relay off.
 This type is widely used where control is from simple switches or single-ended outputs of a control system, and such relays are found in avionics and numerous industrial applications.

 Another latching type has a remanent core that retains the contacts in the operated position by the remanent magnetism in the core.
 This type requires a current pulse of opposite polarity to release the contacts.
 A variation uses a permanent magnet that produces part of the force required to close the contact; the coil supplies sufficient force to move the contact open or closed by aiding or opposing the field of the permanent magnet.
 A polarity controlled relay needs changeover switches or an H-bridge drive circuit to control it.
 The relay may be less expensive than other types, but this is partly offset by the increased costs in the external circuit.

 In another type, a ratchet relay has a ratchet mechanism that holds the contacts closed after the coil is momentarily energized.
 A second impulse, in the same or a separate coil, releases the contacts.
 This type may be found in certain cars, for headlamp dipping and other functions where alternating operation on each switch actuation is needed.

 A stepping relay is a specialized kind of multi-way latching relay designed for early automatic telephone exchanges.

 An earth-leakage circuit breaker includes a specialized latching relay.

 Very early computers often stored bits in a magnetically latching relay, such as ferreed or the later remreed in the 1ESS switch.

 Some early computers used ordinary relays as a kind of latch—they store bits in ordinary wire-spring relays or reed relays by feeding an output wire back as an input, resulting in a feedback loop or sequential circuit.
 Such an electrically latching relay requires continuous power to maintain state, unlike magnetically latching relays or mechanically ratcheting relays.
+While (self-)holding circuits are often realized with relays they can also be implemented by other means.

 In computer memories, latching relays and other relays were replaced by delay-line memory, which in turn was replaced by a series of ever faster and ever smaller memory technologies.